 The Medical Device Single Audit Program (MDSAP) is a program that allows the completion of a single medical device QMS regulatory audit that satisfies the requirements of multiple countries simultaneously.

-The program largely relies on adherence to ISO 13485:2016, as well as elements of the FDA’s QSR.
+The program largely relies on adherence to ISO 13485:2016, as well as a bundle of extra individual national regulatory requirements.

 But a unique ingredient of the MDSAP is its nonconformity grading system: in an effort to make nonconformity grading more consistent, the MDSAP does away with traditional criteria such as 'significant findings', 'regular findings' and significant opportunities for improvement', and instead uses a tiered point system introduced by the GHTF.